 The honors learning community strives to provide outstanding educational, social, and leadership opportunities outside of the classroom.
 Acceptance into the honors college is required.

-SIX Choices for non-academic Living Learning Communities:
+Non-Academic Living Learning Communities:

 Springboard communities house only first year students.
 Springboard houses help enhance entering students’ transition to UNI while creating a peer reference group, academic experience, and enhancing students’ academic and social success.